See No Evil, Hear No Evil

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 A murder takes place in the shop of David Lyons, a deaf man who fails to hear the gunshot being fired.
 Outside, blind man Wally Karue hears the shot, but cannot see the perpetrator.
 Both are arrested, but escape to form an unlikely partnership.
 Being chased by both the law AND the original killers, can the pair work together to outwit them all?
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure